Myra McQueen: Niall's revenge

 Niall lures Myra to the church she left Niall at when she abandoned him at.
 Niall "stuns" Myra by grabbing her and showing her the step she abandoned him on as a baby.
 Myra is "completely confused" by Niall's actions but "it slowly starts to dawn on her, especially when she sees the rest of her family in the church".
 Barber-Lane explained that Niall decides to play one last game with the family and tells that he is "going to wipe them out".
 Niall decides that he will ask Myra questions and for every one of his questions that Myra answers correctly she can choose one of her children to live.
 Barber-Lane added that it is "really traumatic" experience for Myra.
 Myra answers all but two questions correctly and must choose out of her six children which two can live.
 Myra is told that if she fails to make a decision all of her children will die.
 Barber-Lane commented that for "a mother, that's such a ridiculously difficult decision.
 She does choose, though - that's something that comes back to haunt her".
-Myra chooses Jacqui and Carmel (Gemma Merna) to die, when John-Paul (James Sutton) and Mercedes (Jennifer Metcalfe) volunteer to die.
+Myra chooses Jacqui and Carmel to die, when Mercedes and John-Paul (James Sutton) volunteer to die.
 The church exploded and Tina (Leah Hackett) is killed.
 Barber-Lane explained that Myra "can't forgive herself" for choosing Jacqui and Carmel to die.
 She added that the family dynamics changed when Myra made this choice.
 Barber-Lane said that Jacqui is less responsive to Myra and she became stronger than Myra who is "constantly riddled with guilt".
 She concluded that Myra now lets her children "get away with a lot more things than they usually would" because of her guilt.